jguida941/cs320-contact-service-junit/README.md

 ### Validation Layer (`Validation.java`)
 - `validateNotBlank(input, label)` - rejects null, empty, and whitespace-only fields with label-specific messages.
 - `validateLength(input, label, min, max)` - enforces 1-10 char IDs/names and 1-30 char addresses (bounds are parameters, so future changes touch one file).
-- `validateNumeric10(input, label)` - requires digits-only phone numbers with exact length.
+- `validateNumeric10(input, label, requiredLength)` - requires digits-only phone numbers with exact length (10 in this project).
 - These helpers double as both correctness logic and security filtering.

 ### Service Layer (`ContactService`)
-- Currently a scaffold to keep milestone scope manageable.
-It will host in-memory storage via a `HashMap<String, Contact>`, add/update/delete orchestration, and uniqueness checks.
+- Singleton that owns an in-memory `ConcurrentHashMap<String, Contact>` keyed by `contactId`.
+- Provides add/update/delete orchestration, validates/normalizes IDs before touching the map, and delegates all field rules to `Contact` (constructor + `update(...)`) and `Validation`.
-- By keeping this layer separate from the domain model, we can slot in persistence or caching without rewriting the entity/tests.
-The singleton wrapper ensures every caller sees the same map instance.
+- Because state lives on the instance (not static), this class remains the seam for swapping in persistence or caching later without touching the entity/tests.

 ### Storage & Extension Points
-**HashMap<String, Contact> (planned backing store)**
+**ConcurrentHashMap<String, Contact> (current backing store)**
 | Operation | Average | Worst | Space |
 |-----------|---------|-------|-------|
 | add/get   | O(1)    | O(n)  | O(1)  |